-Practical Application of the World's First Saline Prostatectomy

-In 2005, physicians developed a new procedure called TURis (trans urethral resection in saline) for resecting enlarged prostate.
+Practical Application of the World's First Saline Prostatectomy In 2005, physicians developed a new procedure called TURis (trans urethral resection in saline) for resecting enlarged prostate.
 Olympus developed the world's first endoscopic cutting loops for TURis and a high-frequency power device to control high-frequency currents for ablation.
 With TURis, the entire circumference of the electrode is made to discharge electricity and excision takes place through an electrolyte solution, which allows a more stable and higher level of cutting ability than before.
 2008

-From Flexible Ureteroscopes to

-Videoscopes-Strengthened sales

-force in North America

-In 2008, flexible ureteroscopes evolved

-the U.S. company Gyrus ACMI Inc. one

-of its subsidiaries.
-Gyrus ACMI had a

-long history and was well respected in

-the endoscopy area.
-It was particularly

-known for its expertise in urology and

-otorhinolaryngology, as well as energy

-application treatment devices centered

-on electric scalpels.
-The sales force in

-North America, the largest market, was

-strengthened and the market share was

-In the same year, Olympus made

-from fiberscopes to videoscopes.
+Ureterovideoscope Gyrus energy device From Flexible Ureteroscopes to Videoscopes-Strengthened sales force in North America In 2008, flexible ureteroscopes evolved from fiberscopes to videoscopes.
+In the same year, Olympus made the U.S. company Gyrus ACMI Inc. one of its subsidiaries.
+Gyrus ACMI had a long history and was well respected in the endoscopy area.
+It was particularly known for its expertise in urology and otorhinolaryngology, as well as energy application treatment devices centered on electric scalpels.
+The sales force in North America, the largest market, was strengthened and the market share was expanded.